Specific claim negotiation costs funding guidelines

 Other costs include, but are not limited to: administration fees of up to 10% of First Nation costs, audit costs, technical and advisory committees, meeting costs and communications.

 5.3 Studies and reports

 This category of cost is limited to studies, appraisals, mapping and proposals that involve terms of reference.
-Studies and reports must be identified in the annual approved workplan signed by the First Nation and Canada.
-Land surveys and environmental site assessments which must occur during the course of the negotiation process are also included in this category.
-Travel costs required to conduct studies and reports are included in the cost of the study or report.
+Studies and reports must be identified in the annual approved work plan signed by the First Nation and Canada.
+Land surveys and environmental site assessments which must occur during the course of the negotiation process, as well as travel costs to conduct the study, are also included in the cost of the study or report.

 5.4 Ratification costs

 In cases where the claim must be ratified other than by Band Council Resolution, a one-time amount not exceeding $37,500 or $25 per voting member, whichever is higher, may be included in loan funding to cover the reasonable cost of ratification-related activities (for example, hall rental, ratification officer honorarium and mail-outs).
 The amount will be lower if the vote is conducted by Canada.

 |Amount of up to (subject to loan funding budget available)

 (First Nations costs, legal costs, professional costs and other costs)

 |Studies and reports

 |Maximum of $50,000 annually (cumulative amount) for approved independent studies and reports